What Qualifies as a Lemon Car: Key Insights

 What You're Entitled to Under Lemon Laws

-If your vehicle is a lemon, you'll be entitled to either a replacement or a refund.
-The replacement is a vehicle of equal price, normally the same or a similar vehicle, but in some cases, a newer vehicle may be given.
+If your vehicle is a lemon, you'll be entitled to either a replacement vehicle or a refund.
+The replacement is a vehicle of the same manufacturer’s suggested retail price, normally the same or a similar vehicle, but in some cases, a newer vehicle may be given.
 With a replacement, you may have the same loan in place with the same duration and payment requirements.

 A refund would include all of the expenses that you've accrued for the vehicle to date: